Gastro-Oesophageal Reflux Disease

 Clinical Features

 The main symptom of gastro-oesophageal reflux disease is chest pain.
-This is classically a burning retrosternal sensation, worse after meals, lying down, bending over, or straining.
-Typically, it is relieved (at least partially) by antacids.
+This is classically a burning retrosternal sensation, worse after meals, lying down / bending over, or straining, and can be relieved (at least partially) by antacids.

-Additional symptoms may include excessive belching, odynophagia, a chronic cough, or a nocturnal cough.
-Always check for red flag symptoms (dysphagia, weight loss, early satiety, malaise and loss of appetite) for any underlying malignancy.
+Additional symptoms may include excessive belching, water brash sensation, or a nocturnal or chronic cough (or less commonly recurrent chest infections).
+Always check for red flag symptoms (dysphagia, weight loss, early satiety, malaise and loss of appetite) which may suggest an underlying malignancy.

 The Los Angeles Classification of Reflux